DESCRIPTIVE TEXT NARRATIVE FOR SMOKE/DUST OBSERVED IN SATELLITE IMAGERY

 AEROSOL/SMOKE:

-moderate smoke and aerosols were observed over central/southern Mexico,
+density smoke and aerosols were observed over northern Central America,

-Pacific Ocean off the southwest coastline of Mexico.
-Aerosols from a
+the Yucatan Peninsula and the Gulf of Mexico.
+Aerosols from a composite

 THIS TEXT PRODUCT IS PRIMARILY INTENDED TO DESCRIBE SIGNIFICANT AREAS OF